KatherLab/swarm-learning-hpe/Troubleshooting.md

   2023-02-27 16:01:57,472 : swarm.blCnt : INFO : Setting up blockchain layer for the swarm node: FINISHED
   2023-02-27 16:01:58,108 : swarm.blCnt : INFO : Starting SWARM-API-SERVER on port: 30304
   ```
-  If the SN nodes stuck at 'swarm.SN : INFO : Sentinel Node is up', please verify the network connection between the swarm nodes and the sentinal nodes.
+  If the SN nodes stuck at 'swarm.SN : INFO : Sentinel Node is up', please verify the network connection between the swarm nodes and the sentinel nodes.
 Ensure the lab network or VPN is correctly set up.
-  Else if any error message is shown about the license, please check the license server is correctly installed on Sentinal node and the license is valid and correctly shared between the Sentinal nodes and the Swarm nodes.
+  Else if any error message is shown about the license, please check the license server is correctly installed on Sentinel node and the license is valid and correctly shared between the Sentinel nodes and the Swarm nodes.